brianmartinil/tricopter-lr-build/README.md

 Some notes on the parts:  The RCExplorer items (frame, PDB, and servo) are no longer available.
 Any PDB that can power three ESCs and the servo should work.
 Ideally the PDB would have a 6V output to drive the tail service a little faster.
 A quadcopter AIO or 4-in-1 ESC should work, if you use a seperate BEC to power the servo.

 David recommended the Kakute F4 flight controller.
-My first build used on and it worked fine, but I wanted more ports for accessories so I upgraded to the F7.
+My first build used one and it worked fine, but I wanted more ports for accessories so I upgraded to the F7.

 ## Wiring